jimenez/marathon/docs/docs/ports.md

     ],
 ```

-In this example, we specify three randomly assigned ports which would then be available to our command via the environment variables `$PORT0`, `$PORT1` and `$PORT2`.
+In this example, we specify three randomly assigned host ports which would then be available to our command via the environment variables `$PORT0`, `$PORT1` and `$PORT2`.

 These ports also become service ports for your application and are reserved cluster wide.